 My research examines the integration of Asian and Latino immigrants and their children into American society as well as its implications for American culture, politics and society.
 My theoretical and empirical contributions focus on the immigrant second generation, how ethnic neighborhoods and cultural processes affect their social mobility, and how the American society has transformed as a result of their integration.
 While my earlier focus has been on the Latino population, my recent work has adopted a comparative approach to the study of second-generation groups, including Asian Americans.
-My publications on the assimilation of the second generation have examined multiple dimensions of the integration exprience, including the cultural, linguistic, civic and political, socioeconomic, and spatial assimilation.
+My publications on the assimilation of the second generation have examined multiple dimensions of the integration experience, including the cultural, linguistic, civic and political, socioeconomic, and spatial assimilation.

 The social life of Amsterdam Avenue

 The Social Life of Amsterdam Avenue examines the impact of neighborhood gentrification on the social lives of residents and businesses along Amsterdam Avenue in Manhattan’s West Side in the aftermath of the most recent housing crisis in New York City.
-Amsterdam Avenue is a major north-south thoroughfare that runs through multiple neighborhoods in Manhattan's West Side, with a strong mix of both residential dwellings and commerical establishments, making it ideal to investigate the relationship between both processes of gentrification.
+Amsterdam Avenue is a major north-south thoroughfare that runs through multiple neighborhoods in Manhattan's West Side, with a strong mix of both residential dwellings and commercial establishments, making it ideal to investigate the relationship between both processes of gentrification.
 This project is an innovative study of urban change, focusing on ten contiguous neighborhoods from West Chelsea to Inwood.
 These include Hudson Yards Redevelopment Project and Manhattanville, the current sites of two major real estate redevelopment projects in New York City.

-While prior work has amply documented the impact of residential or commerical gentrification, my work integrates both perspectives, focusing on the relationship between these two micro-level social processes.
+While prior work has amply documented the impact of residential or commercial gentrification, my work integrates both perspectives, focusing on the relationship between these two micro-level social processes.
 The study not only examines consequences of neighborhood gentrification for local businesses and residents, but also provides an intimate glimpse into the social life of Amsterdam Avenue.
-Drawing on a range of sources, the project connects the origin of the housing affordability crisis with the astronomical rise of luxury real estate over the last decade as a cultural symbol of conspicious consumption fueled by the influx of global capital into New York City.
-One specific focus is on the impact of gentrification on neighborhood social processes—including perceptions of disorder, social cohension and collective efficacy within diverse neighborhoods—and how such perceptions systematically vary across newcomers and long-term residents.
+Drawing on a range of sources, the project connects the origin of the housing affordability crisis with the astronomical rise of luxury real estate over the last decade as a cultural symbol of conspicuous consumption fueled by the influx of global capital into New York City.
+One specific focus is on the impact of gentrification on neighborhood social processes—including perceptions of disorder, social cohesion and collective efficacy within diverse neighborhoods—and how such perceptions systematically vary across newcomers and long-term residents.